Home Blog Learn

 Ethereum takes the concept of blockchain technology introduced by Bitcoin and extends it by enabling decentralized applications (dApps) through the use of smart contracts.

+Smart contracts are self-executing contracts where the terms are directly written into code.
 Ethereum’s blockchain can support a wide range of decentralized applications beyond simple transactions, making it a versatile platform for developers.

 Solana